 - The Contract Manager (now Primary Admin) and the Software Coordinator (now Secondary Admin) are the only people that will experience these changes.

-- Existing assigned users will automatically be added to the new portal.
-Any new people you want to assign to a product, will need to be added in the new method described in the link above.
+- It will automatically add existing assigned users to the new portal.
+You will need to add any new people you want to assign to a product in the new method in the link above.

 - Any new seats with new Contract Managers will likely be in this new interface from the start.